Davidhorn

 The task force driving these best practices for dealing with victims of sexual crimes consists of just seven people: an officer from the police academy, two female prosecutors, three female investigators, and a press secretary who has previously worked with sex crime cases.
 They are the “guardians” of these standards across all of Schleswig-Holstein.

-Conscious and sensitive treatment of victims is at the core of their mission, emphasizing the importance of recording interviews as early as possible in the process.
+Conscious and sensitive treatment of victims is at the core of their mission, emphasising the importance of recording interviews as early as possible in the process.

 Mobile policing = Cost savings